AMReX-Combustion/PeleLMeX/Docs/source/manual/Model.rst

 The low Mach number flow equations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 `PeleLMeX` solves the reacting Navier-Stokes flow equations in the *low Mach number* regime, where the characteristic fluid velocity is small compared to the sound speed, and the effect of acoustic wave propagation is unimportant to the overall dynamics of the system.
 Accordingly, acoustic wave propagation can be mathematically removed from the equations of motion, allowing for a numerical time step based on an advective CFL condition, and this leads to an increase in the allowable time step of order :math:`1/M` over an explicit, fully compressible method (:math:`M` is the Mach number).
-In this mathematical framework, the total pressure is decomposed into the sum of a spatially constant (ambient) thermodynamic pressure :math:`P_0` and a perturbational pressure, :math:`\pi({\vec x})` that drives the flow.
-Under suitable conditions, :math:`\pi/P_0 = \mathcal{O} (M^2)`.
+In this mathematical framework, the total pressure is decomposed into the sum of a spatially constant (ambient) thermodynamic pressure :math:`p_0` and a perturbational pressure, :math:`\pi({\vec x})` that drives the flow.
+Under suitable conditions, :math:`\pi/p_0 = \mathcal{O} (M^2)`.
+Note that :math:`p_0` is spatially constant, but can be time-dependent as described in the next section.

-The set of conservation equations specialized to the low Mach number regime is a system of PDEs with advection, diffusion and reaction (ADR) processes that are constrained to evolve on the manifold of a spatially constant :math:`P_0`:
+The set of conservation equations specialized to the low Mach number regime is a system of PDEs with advection, diffusion and reaction (ADR) processes that are constrained to evolve on the manifold of a spatially constant :math:`p_0`:

 .. math::